reTHINK-project/use-cases/docs/D1.1/business processes/related work-tmforum etom.md

 The ResourceDemand-to-ResourceCapability process (see picture below) is triggered by this process flow since the delivery of new service capabilities will most likely lead to a need for new resource capabilities.

  ![eTOM Level 3 ResourceRequirement-to-ResourceCapability Workflow](eTOM-level3-ResourceRequirement-to-ResourceCapability.png)

+The eTOM Framework is a very comprehensive and abstract model of service provider business processes and most of them are not in reTHINK scope.
+The following Level 3 and Level 4 processes should be further analysed as candidates to be adopted and adapted by reTHINK:
+*